rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-with-search.md

 0. Switch back to the text editor to open a new file.
 0. Paste the API key in the file.
 0. Save the file in the repo folder as name <strong>_algolia_api_key</strong> (no file extension).
+0. Close the file.

 <a name="IndexShellScript"></a>

 ## Index in shell script #

-PROTIP: A <a href="#RunJekyll">custom shell script to invoke Jekyll</a> can also enable additional processing to be invoked automatically.
-In this case, parse text for indexing and push index entries to Algolia API servers.
+PROTIP: Combine several actions in the custom shell script, such as building the index.

 0. Use a text editor to edit the <a href="#RunJekyllScript">
-   4001.sh script created above to Run Jekyll locally</a>.
+   4001.sh or 4001.cmd script created above to Run Jekyll locally</a>.

 0. Replace the 4001 script file with this: